grvsmth/everylotbot/README.md

 ### Twitter keys

-Creating Twitter account should be straightforward.
+Creating a Twitter account should be straightforward.
 To create a Twitter app, register at [apps.twitter.com/](http://apps.twitter.com/).
 Once you have an app, you'll need to register your account with the app.
 [Twitter has details](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).

 Once you have the keys, save them in a file called `bots.yaml` that looks like this: